acco/eredis/README.md

 iolist.

 When parsing bulk replies, the parser knows the size of the bulk.
-If the bulk is big and would come in many chunks, this could improved by having the client explicitly use `gen_tcp:recv/2` to fetch the entire bulk at once.
+If the bulk is big and would come in many chunks, this could be improved by having the client explicitly use `gen_tcp:recv/2` to fetch the entire bulk at once.